machdyne/zeitlos/docs/casino_app.md

 # sw/apps/casino -- Zeitlos Casino

 The front desk.
-One window that shows what you are worth, lends you money when you are not worth anything, and starts the four games — so the dock needs **one** icon instead of four.
+One window that shows what you are worth, lends you money when you are not worth anything, and starts the five games — so the dock needs **one** icon instead of six.

     cd sw/apps/casino && make          # the target binary
     make render                        # draws it, for looking at